Generic name: nitroglycerin (transdermal) [ NYE-troe-GLIS-er-in ]

 a light-headed feeling, like you might pass out; or

-Nitroglycerin can cause severe headaches, especially when you first start using it.
-These headaches may gradually become less severe as you continue to use the medicine.
-Do not stop using nitroglycerin to avoid headaches.
+Nitroglycerin can cause severe headaches.
+These headaches may gradually become less severe as you continue to use nitroglycerin.
+Do not stop using nitroglycerin.
 Ask your doctor before using any headache pain medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.